 Easy Peasy All-in-One Homeschool (1st to 8th) C

-Courses are taught using a variety of online sources.
+Courses are taught using a variety of online sources and printable worksheets.
 Courses offered are Ancient History, Early American History, Modern History, and Geography.
-Each course is available at two different levels.
-Level L is for 1st through 4th grades and Level M is for is for 5th through 8th grades.

 Easy Peasy All-in-One High School (9th to 12th) C